martinpiper/C64Public/IRQTape/TapeTool/ReadMe.txt

 "Loaders.map" the map file of symbols used.
 "Loaders.lbl" VICE monitor format labels, ready for being loaded by VICE if needed.

-Next start writing the auto-boot tape header.
+Next start writing the auto-run tape header.
 This contains a simple turbo tape loader that loads data faster than normal.
 This is a special format of the kernal file structure that contains data in the tape buffer and only saves one copy of the file rather than two copies of the file.
-This enables the auto-boot code to load and run quicker than normal.
+This enables the auto-run code to load and run quicker than normal.
 >	TapeTool.exe wn "test.tap" m "Loaders.map" ocb1 Loaders.bin c
 Explanation:
 (wn "test.tap") This creates a new file "test.tap" for writing.
 (m "Loaders.map") Loads the symbols from "Loaders.map".
-(ocb1 Loaders.bin) Writes the auto-boot header using data from "Loaders.bin" using the default values from the map file.
+(ocb1 Loaders.bin) Writes the auto-run header using data from "Loaders.bin" using the default values from the map file.
 (c) Closes the file and sets the correct data length.

 Next write the real turbo loader using turbo tape format that will load the rest of the example files.
-Because this data is loaded from the small auto-boot code it uses a special format of turbo data that doesn't contain much header or error correction information.
+Because this data is loaded from the small auto-run code it uses a special format of turbo data that doesn't contain much header or error correction information.
-This real turbo loader is larger than the small auto-boot code and includes routines to scroll a message and play music.
+This real turbo loader is larger than the small auto-run code and includes routines to scroll a message and play music.
 It also loads information with a turbo tape format that includes extra error correction checks and can prompt for the tape to be rewound if an error is detected.
 >	TapeTool.exe w "test.tap" a m "Loaders.map" otl$c0 otft "Loaders.bin" .RealCodeStart .RealCodeEnd c